coalang-soft/experiments/mnemonicV2.md

 ### Different goals
 As you can see, the code gets shorter - except the String map - but harder to understand and to write by hand.
 So it does not make sense to look at this "new" shorter language as a replacement for the old one.
 It has the role of a Java .class file - being fast to execute - rather than the role of Jasmin (a Java Assembler), being easy to understand and write.
 ### Optimize for reading with streams
+There is an interesting option I want to mention.
+Files contain characters - which basically just are integer numbers.
+So it is possible to use this numbers instead of "normal" numbers - which means that 3 characters can represent numbers much higher than 999.
+(A character should be at least one byte, so there are more than 10 million different combinations).

+So an instruction with an integer parameter needs exactly 4 characters to be expressed completely.
+For instructions with a string parameter (only the one that adds a string to the global string map), there can be 2 parameters: a number (3 characters) and the string - which has exactly as many characters as specified (first parameter).
+This means the runtime can know how much space needs to be reserved **before** reading the data from the file, which can be great for machines with limited RAM.

+## Problem 2: Not smart
+There are a few ways to optimize the language.
+They use the [Static Runtime](./staticRuntime.md) model as their base:

 WIP